 Faculty assign a letter grade to each student for each course, measuring performance against learning objectives.
 Students must maintain a GPA of at least 3.0 to remain in good standing.
 If you are concerned about your performance in a course, please reach out to your TA right away.
 Any programmatic questions can be directed to the Program Manager at 215-573-9378.

-Master of Health Care Innovation courses are six weeks long each and do not follow typical semester start and end dates.
+Master of Health Care Innovation courses are 4 or 6 weeks long each and do not follow typical semester start and end dates.
 Thus typical University add/drop period dates do not apply.
-Instead, students must withdraw before the end of Week 2 of the course in order to be granted a full refund.
+Instead, students must withdraw before the end of Week 4 (in a core or elective course) or by the end of Week 2 (in a lab course) in order to be granted a partial refund.
 Note that course weeks run Tuesday–Monday.

 The final deadline for all work in a course is the last day of class.
 If you need more time to complete your work, you may arrange an extension of up to 1 week from the course TAs.
 For any additional time beyond 1 week, you must request an Incomplete from the Program Manager.
 If you have not requested an incomplete, your grade for the course will reflect all work that has been submitted before the final deadline.
 Incompletes are to be used in cases where a significant amount of coursework is incomplete, and are not a tool for bumping up a grade.